In February of 2018, PCC will release version 8.3 of our electronic charting and practice management software to all PCC users.

 Compare Your Practice’s Data with the Latest HPV Guidelines and Flu Vaccines

 Does your practice achieve the current recommended HPV administration guidelines?
-Do you give the latest flu vaccines and code them with the new CVX and CPT codes?
+Do you give the latest flu vaccines and code them with the newest CVX and procedure codes?
 You can now use your Practice Vitals Dashboard to compare your HPV and Flu Vaccine rates with the latest, up-to-date standards and codes for these treatments.

 Support for New HPV Guidelines